How to screen tenants

 Indirect discrimination and the Equal Opportunity Act 1984 (WA)

-Under the Equal Opportunity Act 1984 (WA), you cannot refuse a tenancy on the basis of protected attributes including race, sex, age, disability, family status, sexual orientation and others.
+Under the Equal Opportunity Act 1984 (WA), you cannot refuse a tenancy on the basis of protected attributes including race, sex, age, disability, family status, sexual orientation, gender history, breastfeeding and others.
 Direct discrimination is obvious.
 Indirect discrimination is more subtle: it occurs when a screening criterion that appears neutral in practice disproportionately disadvantages people from a protected group.

 If a policy of automatically declining any applicant with an eCourts listing disproportionately excludes people from a particular demographic, that could constitute indirect discrimination even if that was never the intention.
 The test is whether the criterion is reasonably necessary given all the circumstances.

-Room-by-room rentals and share houses carry a different risk profile from standard tenancies.
+Room-by-room rentals carry a different risk profile from standard tenancies.
 Multiple tenants share a space, often with individual leases, different income levels, different personal situations and varying degrees of stake in the property.
 The screening process needs to reflect that.

 Screen each room tenant individually